 The build system for QMCPACK is based on CMake.
 It will autoconfigure based on the detected compilers and libraries.
 The most recent version of CMake has the best detection for the greatest variety of systems.
-The minimum required version of CMake is 3.15.0.
+The minimum required version of CMake is 3.6, which is the oldest version to support correct application of C++ 14 flags for the Intel compiler.
 Most computer installations have a sufficiently recent CMake, though it might not be the default.